funkensturm/ember-local-storage/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-local-storage.svg)](http://emberobserver.com/addons/ember-local-storage)

-An addon for ember-cli that provides sessionStorage and localStorage object and array in your ember-cli app.
+The addon provides a `storageFor` computed property that returns a proxy and persists the changes to localStorage or sessionStorage.
+It works with objects and arrays and has a generator to create the proxy objects or arrays.

 It ships with an ember-data adapter that works almost the same as the new JSONAPIAdapter with some relationship sugar added.

 The idea was taken from Tom Dale's gist [Ember Array that writes every change to localStorage](https://gist.github.com/tomdale/11360257) and extended to objects.